 The first step toward improving or enhancing your marriage is to understand what happens when relationships fail.
-This has been well documented by Dr. John Gottman’s extensive research into couples that were not able to save their marriages.
-Learning about the failures can prevent your relationship from making the same mistakes — or rescue it if it already has.
+This has been well documented by extensive research into couples that were not able to save their marriages.
+Learning about their failures can prevent your relationship from making the same mistakes — or rescue it if it already has.

-In The 7 Principles for Making Marriage Work, Dr. John Gottman lists the 6 things that predict divorce.
-His ability to predict divorce is based in part on his analysis of the 130 newlywed couples who were observed at his “Love Lab” apartment at the University of Washington.
-Among other things, he asked these couples to spend fifteen minutes in the lab trying to resolve an ongoing disagreement they were having while he videotaped them.
+During our research study, my team and I asked these couples to spend fifteen minutes in the lab trying to resolve an ongoing disagreement they were having while we videotaped them.
 As they spoke, sensors attached to their bodies gauged their stress levels based on various measurements of their circulatory system.
-This is what he found.
+Here is what I discovered.

-When Dr. Gottman monitored couples for bodily changes during a conflict discussion, he could see just how physically distressing flooding was.
+When my team monitored couples for bodily changes during a conflict discussion, we could see just how physically distressing flooding was.
 One of the most apparent of these physical reactions is that the heart speeds up – pounding away at more than 100 beats per minute – even as high as 165.
 Hormonal changes occur, too, including the secretion of adrenaline.
 Blood pressure also mounts.
 The physical sensations of feeling flooded make it virtually impossible to have a productive, problem-solving discussion.

-When Dr. Gottman interviews couples, he asks them about the history of their relationship.
+When I interview couples, I always ask them about the history of their relationship.
 In a happy marriage, couples tend to look back on their early days fondly.
 They remember how positive they felt early on, how excited they were when they met, and how much admiration they had for each other.
 When they talk about the tough times they’ve had, they glorify the struggles they’ve been through, drawing strength from the adversity they weathered together.
 Conduct your own Oral History Interview here.